Frequently Asked Questions

 There are so many reasons to smile; isn’t it time you restored yours?

 Find a qualified SedationCare dentist near you by entering your zip code at the top of this page.
 Then simply call or email the office you have chosen.
+You can find some great questions to ask of your new doctor here.
 The Sedation Team will answer any questions you have and help ensure you get the care you want and deserve.

 When you're ready, schedule a time that works for you for a welcoming visit.